FennecLaboratories/AccountSystem/AwesomeClient/Readme.txt

- You can write Frontend Client on this folder
+ You can write Frontend Client on this sesefolder